Festive Flavors: Holiday Wine Pairing Suggestions for Thanksgiving, Christmas, Hanukkah Dishes & Beyond

-For a heavier, stinkier cheese pairing here’s an interesting suggestion from Zach Jones, General Manager & Wine Director at El Che Bar.
+For a heavier, stinkier cheese pairing here’s an interesting suggestion from Zach Jones, Assistant General Manager at Corralito Steakhouse.

-“Blue cheese, with it’s earthy flavors and abiding richness requires a wine that can match the funkiness and cleanse the palate with lazer-sharp acidity.
-The Els Vinyerons Xarel-lo is a naturally made white from Penedes (the home of Cava) that matches expressive orchard fruit and citrus flavors with an undercurrent of earthy Umame.
-Anyone who love ciders from Basque country or Normandy will see a kindred spirit in this lovely white wine.”
+“Blue cheese, with its earthy flavors and abiding richness requires a wine that can match the funkiness and cleanse the palate with lazer-sharp acidity.
+The Els Vinyerons Xarel-lo is a naturally made white from Penedes (the home of Cava) that matches expressive orchard fruit and citrus flavors with an undercurrent of earthy Umami.
+Anyone who loves ciders from Basque Country or Normandy will see a kindred spirit in this lovely white wine.”

-For this popular hot appetizer packed with umami flavors, we spoke with Karen Bonarrigo, Director of Administration at Messina Hof, President of The Hill Country Wineries, and Foundation Director for the Texas Wine Foundation.
+For this popular hot appetizer packed with umami flavors, we spoke with Karen Bonarrigo, Chief Administrative Officer at Messina Hof, past President of The Hill Country Wineries, and Foundation Director for the Texas Wine Foundation.
 She suggests rustic red wines with earthy undertones that are naturally a fantastic pairing.
-Try wines like the Messina Hof Private Reserve Cabernet Franc or Malbec.
+Try wines like Cabernet Franc or Malbec.

 Cheese, Cured Meats and Olives

 Classic and timeless selections for holiday get-togethers, cheese plates with cured meats, olives and beyond are perfect when having house guests over.
 Karen recommends thinking Italian, with a focus on wines with sharp acidity and youthful exuberance such as Pinot Grigio and Sangiovese.